tcplugins/tcWebHooksTemplates/readme.md

 To create a new template, POST to `/app/rest/webhooks/templates`

 ```
-curl -X POST \
+curl -X POST -k \
     -u "netwolfuk:xxxxxxxx" \
     -H "Content-Type: application/json" \
     -d @tcWebHooksTemplates/webhook-templates/stride_simple/webhook-template.json \
     http://teamcity:8111/app/rest/webhooks/templates

 ```
-The response will contain the new template (in XML format unless you request json with `-H "Accept: application/json"`)
+The response will contain the new template (in XML format unless you request json with `-H "Accept: application/json"`) The `-k` disables SSL validation, in case curl does not trust the CA that signed the TeamCity SSL certificate (if relevant).

 **Updating an existing template with PUT**

 To replace an existing template, PUT to `/app/rest/webhooks/templates/id:templateId`

 ```
-curl -X PUT \
+curl -X PUT -k \
      -u "netwolfuk:xxxxxxxx" \
      -H "Content-Type: application/json" \
      -d @tcWebHooksTemplates/webhook-templates/stride_simple/webhook-template.json \
      http://teamcity:8111/app/rest/webhooks/templates/id:stride_simple
 ```
-The response will contain the updated template (in XML format unless you request json with `-H "Accept: application/json"`)
+The response will contain the updated template (in XML format unless you request json with `-H "Accept: application/json"`).
+The `-k` disables SSL validation, in case curl does not trust the CA that signed the TeamCity SSL certificate (if relevant).

 ### Modifying a template in TeamCity